K-otic (Dutch band)

 K-otic (meaning: chaotic) are a Dutch pop group that originated from the television program Starmaker.
 The group originally consisted of Rachel Kramer, Bouchra Tjon Pon Fong, Anna Speller, Sita Vermeulen, Bart Voncken, Stefan de Roon and Martijn Terporten.
 Vermeulen left the group at the end of 2001.
-In 2003 the band was dissolved due to decreasing success.
-The group met again at the end of 2015 to organize a one-off concert in 2016.
+In 2003 the group was dissolved due to decreasing success.
+They met again at the end of 2015 to organize a one-off concert in 2016.